Skip to content

 Elizabeth Arden receives such a low score from The Good Shopping Guide as it does not score well in very many of our research criteria, which investigates a company’s commitment to ethical treatment of the Environment, Animals and People.

-Since MacAndrews & Forbes Inc. is a private equity firm, we would expect Elizabeth Arden to provide and publish its own Environmental Report.
+Since MacAndrews & Forbes Inc. is a private equity firm, we would expect Elizabeth Arden to provide and publish its own sustainability goals or commitments.
 Although Elizabeth Arden does have a sustainability page on its website, this falls short for a brand of this size, as it contains no evidence of either progress or targets.
-Neither does Elizabeth Arden stock any products that are certified Organic.
+Neither does Elizabeth Arden stock any products that are certified organic.

 In what areas does Elizabeth Arden perform well?

-To its credit, we can find no evidence of Elizabeth Arden committing any instances of Irresponsible Marketing, or investing in Armaments or the Nuclear industries.
+To its credit, we can find no evidence of Elizabeth Arden committing any instances of Irresponsible Marketing, or investing in Armaments or Nuclear Power industries.

 How can the Elizabeth Arden brand improve its ethical rating?